ianstormtaylor/slate/docs/concepts/06-editor.md

   // ...
 }

-// Iterate over every mark in every text node in the current selection. for (const [mark, index, text, path] of Editor.marks(editor)) {
+// Iterate over every point in every text node in the current selection. for (const [point] of Editor.positions(editor)) {
   // ...
 }
 ```